Updates from Peruzzi

 We’ve partnered with AILA, an AI-powered legal admin startup to develop an intelligent assistant PoC, capable of processing legal inboxes, drafting responses using legal documents, and raising Jira issues to streamline workflow.
 The solution needed to seamlessly integrate with existing email and internal tools, without disrupting the established legal workflows.

-This was a Proof of Concept (PoC) aimed at quickly validating the product-market fit for the client’s AI-powered solution, while ensuring the system was lean, secure, and capable of supporting rapid iterations based on user feedback.
+This case study is about a Proof of Concept (PoC) aimed at quickly validating the product-market fit for the client’s AI-powered solution, while ensuring the system was lean, secure, and capable of supporting rapid iterations based on user feedback.

 Problem